joekarl/Flow-Control-JS-Benchmark/README.md

-#Async vs RSVP vs Q vs Native callbacks
+#Async vs RSVP vs Q vs Bluebird vs when.js vs Native callbacks
 Basic set of code to look at performance overhead of using flow control libraries vs native callbacks